So you’ve done your research and found the best bike for you and your needs. Now you just need to buy it.

-Electric bikes are great for a host of reasons, and you can now find one for almost any kind of riding; urban cruising becomes easier with commuter or cargo ebikes, and an e-mountain bike gives you extra oomph to tackle long days in the hills.
+Electric bikes are great for a host of reasons, and you can now find one for almost any kind of riding; urban cruising becomes easier with commuter or cargo ebikes, and an electric mountain bike gives you extra oomph to tackle long days in the hills.

 However, ebikes are still accompanied by a hefty price tag, so many bike finance brokers now offer ebike finance.

 If you live in Scotland, you can also take advantage of a scheme funded by Transport Scotland with the Energy Saving Trust, which offers an interest-free loan of up to £6,000 to buy an ebike.

 The repayment period is over four years and per household.
 It covers two ebikes (capped at £3,000 each), one family cargo or e-cargo bike (capped at £6,000), or one adaptive bike or ebike.
 There’s a new scheme to be launched in summer 2023, which will allow you to purchase a used ebike with a loan.

 Who offers bikes on finance?

 Most major bike retailers provide the opportunity for you to purchase a bike on finance and act as credit brokers, rather than lenders.